-- Be adult and non-adult beef cattle, adult and nonadult buffalo/beefalo, adult and non-adult dairy cattle, alpacas, deer, elk, emus, equine, goats, lamas, poultry, reindeer, sheep, or swine. - (2) Be livestock that would have normally been grazing the eligible pasture or grazing land in the county on the beginning date: - (a) of the qualifying drought during the normal grazing period for the specific pasture or grazing land for the county (but if the producer had to move the livestock to another county for grazing, the livestock would be eligible to be included when calculating the monthly feed cost), - (b) when the Federal agency prohibited the eligible livestock producer from using the managed grazing land because of fire. - (3) Be livestock that the eligible livestock producer: - (a) owned, purchased, or leased, anytime in the 60 calendar days before the beginning date of the qualifying drought or fire, or was a contract grower of, - (b) sold or otherwise disposed of because of a qualifying drought during: - (1) the current production year - (2) one or both of the two production years immediately preceding the current production year.
+(1) Be adult and non-adult beef cattle, adult and nonadult buffalo/beefalo, adult and non-adult dairy cattle, alpacas, deer, elk, emus, equine, goats, lamas, poultry, reindeer, sheep, or swine.

-- (4) Maintained for commercial use as part of the producer's farming operation on the beginning date of the qualifying drought or fire. - (5) Not have been produced or maintained for reasons other than commercial use as part of the producer's farming operation. - (6) Not been livestock that were or would have been in a feedlot on the beginning date of the qualifying drought or fire as part of the normal business operation of the producer.
+- (2) Be livestock that would have normally been grazing the eligible pasture or grazing land during the established grazing period for the county. - (3) Be livestock that the eligible livestock producer: - (a) owned, purchased, leased, was a contract grower of or entered into a contract to purchase at any time in the 60 calendar days before the beginning date of the qualifying drought or fire. - (b) sold or otherwise disposed of because of a qualifying drought during: - 1. the current production year. - one or both of the two production years immediately preceding the current production year. - (4) Maintained for commercial use as part of the producer's farming operation on the beginning date of the qualifying drought or fire. - (5) Not have been produced or maintained for reasons other than commercial use as part of the producer's farming operation. - (6) Not been livestock that were or would have been in a feedlot on the beginning date of the qualifying drought or fire as part of the producer's normal business operation.

 Mitigated livestock may also be eligible livestock.
-When livestock are sold or otherwise disposed of because of a qualifying drought during the current production year, or were sold or otherwise disposed of because of a qualifying drought in one or both of the two production years immediately preceding the current production year, and other program requirements are met, they will likely be eligible for financial assistance under LFP.
+When livestock are sold or otherwise disposed of because of a qualifying drought during the current production year, or were sold or otherwise disposed of because of a qualifying drought in one or both of the two production years immediately preceding the current production year, and other program requirements are met, those livestock may be eligible for financial assistance under LFP.